Climate change, health and ethics

 The ‘environment and health’ is a priority area for the NCOB, as set out in our new strategy.
 Within this area, we have decided to focus on how ethics can support UK policymakers who need to navigate the immediate and enduring global threat to health that climate change poses.

-The case studies we develop will showcase the real trade-offs policymakers and others are dealing with in their work to tackle the health impacts of climate change.
+The case studies we will develop will showcase the decisions policymakers and others are dealing with in their work to tackle the health impacts of climate change.
 This will help to highlight where and how ethics could be better embedded in policy and engaged for the benefit of us all.

 Health, climate change and ethics – an overview

-On 12 October 2023 we published a new overview paper identifying where key ethical issues are arising in efforts to respond to the health impacts of climate change.
-We propose a set of principles and themes for considering these ethical issues within policy making decisions.
+On 12 October 2023, we published an overview paper identifying where key ethical issues are arising in efforts to respond to the health impacts of climate change.
+We propose a set of principles and themes for considering these issues within policymaking decisions.

 This paper is the outcome of a scoping exercise we carried out to identify ethical issues, including in relation to actions designed to mitigate and adapt to climate change.
 It examines these ethical issues under three linked headings: